Dastano/DevTracker/README.md

 - Tracks Messages of a specific Role Name or ID
 - Post Messages of tracked roles in channel(s) you like!
+- Blacklist Channels you do not want to be tracked

 ### Example